ILoveStudying/AM-RGCN/README.md

 - PeMSD8 contains two months of statistics on traffic flow, ranging from July 1st 2016 to Aug 31st 2016, including 170 sensors on the highways of San Bernardino.
 We select data on the first 50 days as the training set and valid set, and the remaining 12 days as the test set.

+- visual/showdata.npy.
+Didi’s real-world traffic flow data ranging from 31 October 2019 to 30 November 2019 in Beijing (a small district which has been masked).

 # Parameter Setting
 The detail setting of our experiment refers to our paper.